Welcome! How can we help you today?

 Session Length and Camera Cooldown

-Proximity Sensor Activation: When a bird lands on the feeder, the proximity sensor is triggered, launching a postcard session.
+• Proximity Sensor Activation: When a bird lands on the feeder, the proximity sensor is triggered, launching a postcard session.
 This session can last anywhere from 30 seconds to 2 minutes, based on the bird's interactions.

-Session Duration: If no bird activity is detected within the first 45 seconds, the session ends without any upload.
+• Session Duration: If no bird activity is detected within the first 45 seconds, the session ends without any upload.
 However, if birds are present within this timeframe, the device captures videos and generates potential postcards.

-AI Analysis: Post-session, our AI evaluates all the captures.
+• AI Analysis: Post-session, our AI evaluates all the captures.
 It selects and uploads only those images that meet the quality standards.
 This means that even if multiple images are captured, only the best shots make it to the final cut.

-Given this process, the bird you may noticed on the feeder that didn't get captured, might have visited during the cooldown period after a previous session was completed, or the images captured didn't pass the AI's quality threshold.
+Given this process, the bird you may have noticed on the feeder that didn't get captured might have visited during the cooldown period after a previous session was completed, or the images captured didn't pass the AI's quality threshold.
 We continuously work on firmware updates to enhance the sensitivity and quality of captures, striving to miss fewer visitor moments.

 Postcard Tips

-To ensure that our model has the finest bird photos from your Bird Buddy to choose from, consider these guidelines:
+To ensure that our model has the finest bird photos from your Birdbuddy to choose from, consider these guidelines:

-Fill the Seed Tray to the Brim: Max out the seed tray.
+1. Fill the Seed Tray to the Brim: Max out the seed tray.
 When there's ample seed, birds are likely to land in ideal positions for the motion sensor and camera.

 → Check out our tips for optimal photo quality 📸🐦

-→ Check out our ultimate placement guide -
+→ Check out our ultimate placement guide

-Bird Acclimatization: Birds can be wary of new objects.
+3. Bird Acclimatization: Birds can be wary of new objects.
 At first, they might briefly visit or avoid the feeder.
 Given time, they'll become more familiar and linger, allowing for better photos.

-- Stay Updated: We're regularly refining our camera and the bird-detection AI.
+4. Stay Updated: We're regularly refining our camera and the bird-detection AI.
 Always keep your camera updated with the latest firmware to capture the best images.

-Obstruction Issues: Birds might occasionally block the camera or, post-rain, mud may cloud the lens.
+5. Obstruction Issues: Birds might occasionally block the camera or, post-rain, mud may cloud the lens.
 Regularly clean the camera lens with a dry cloth to maintain clarity.

-Set Your Location: Our AI relies on your set location for better bird identification.
+6. Set Your Location: Our AI relies on your set location for better bird identification.
 Make sure it's accurate to improve photo results.

-Sensor Sensitivity with Updates: With the newest firmware, the motion sensor is finely tuned and might be highly sensitive.
+7. Sensor Sensitivity with Updates: With the latest firmware, the motion sensor is finely tuned and might be highly sensitive.
 If you notice birds visiting but aren't getting postcards, check for potential disturbances.
 Items like fluttering leaves on a nearby tree branch or any constantly moving objects in the camera's view could interfere.
 Eliminating such distractions can enhance photo capture.

 Help

-if you are not receiving postcards, make sure the live stream is functional.
+If you are not receiving postcards, make sure the live stream is functional.
 If the live feed is operational, your camera should be working.

 Related to